 Mapping a network drive using File Explorer

-Make sure that you are connected to the network where the shared folder exists and is accessible, look at the image provided below for as a reference.
+To make sure that you are connected to the network where the shared folder exists and is accessible, look at the image provided below for your reference.

 Step 1: Open File Explorer with the right options